1fourone/frontend/beta.md

 # Beta Specification

-Program needs to be able to do the following: e
+Program needs to be able to do the following:

-[D] - Identification - Student home page different than Instructor home page [D] - Instructor adds a question to question bank (write a function ..)
+[PI] - Identification - Student home page different than Instructor home page [D] - Instructor adds a question to question bank (write a function ..)
 [W] - Instructor selects a question for exam
 [W] - Student takes the exam